cose-wg/cose-spec/draft-schaad-cose.md

 1. If there is protected data, CBOR encode the map to a byte string and place in the protected field of the Enc_structure and the COSE_Encrypt structure.

-1. Copy the add field from the COSE_Encrypt structure to the Enc_Structure.
+1. Copy the 'aad' field from the COSE_Encrypt structure to the Enc_Structure.

 1. Encode the Enc_structure using a CBOR Canonical encoding {{CBOR-Canonical}} to get the AAD value.

-1. Encrypt the plain text and place it in the ciphertext field.
+1. Encrypt the plain text and place it in the 'ciphertext' field.
 The AAD value is passed in as part of the encryption process.

 1. For recipient of the message, recursively perform the encryption